jackjliew/ai-openscale/connect-ml.md

 ### Bind your Custom machine learning engine
 {: #cml-cusbind}

-- A non-WML engine is bound as Custom, meaning that this is just metadata; there is no direct integration with the non-WML service.
+- A non-{{site.data.keyword.pm_full}} engine is bound as Custom, meaning that this is just metadata; there is no direct integration with the non-{{site.data.keyword.pm_full}} service.
+You can bind more than one machine learning engine to {{site.data.keyword.aios_short}} by using the `client.data_mart.bindings.add` method.

     ```python
     custom_engine_credentials = {